+Let’s get this out of the way: Should you pop a pimple?
+Nope.
+Popping zits is bad.
+It forces more bacteria into the area, which adds fuel to the whole disgusting fire — but we all do it anyway.
 So we talked to experts and put together this guide to doing it right.
 At least this way you can cut down on the germs and get that sucker to heal faster, and less time spent hiding from hot women.

-Step 3: When you get out of the shower, wipe your face with a clean, never-been-used, freshly washed towel.
-Cover your fingers with tissue.
+When you get out of the shower, wipe your face with a clean, never-been-used, freshly washed towel.
+Cover your fingers with a tissue.
 Even after showering, your hands and nails have bacteria that can infect your about-to-be-popped pimple.
 To do this, fold a tissue in half and wrap it around your index finger.
 Repeat with your other hand.
 Consider yourself prepped for zit surgery.

-Step 5: At this point, your pimple should be popped and all that nasty gunk should be out.
+At this point, your pimple should be popped and all that nasty gunk should be out.
 (Pro tip: If the stretch-and-squeeze method didn’t work, then your zit may not be ready to be popped.
 Don’t force it.
 Just skip to the next step.)

-Step 8: After you’ve washed off the mask, apply a benzoyl peroxide spot treatment to the area to keep the zit disinfected and dry it up.
-Oxy Spot Treatment Maximum, $5.99, works well.
-Aaaand, that’s it.
-Now you should have a popped zit, minus the redness and infection.
-Sweet.
+After you’ve washed off the mask, apply a benzoyl peroxide spot treatment to the area to keep the zit disinfected and dry it up.
+Oxy Spot Treatment Maximum ($17 for a 3 pack @ Amazon.com) works well.